About journeys

 Customers do not automatically move forward after the wait period ends.
 Progression only occurs the next time the journey runs.

-For example, if a delay node is set to 3 days but the journey is scheduled to run weekly, customers will remain at the delay node until the next scheduled run, potentially waiting up to 7 days.
+For example, if a delay node is set to 3 days but the journey is scheduled to run weekly, customers will remain at the delay node until the next scheduled run, waiting up to 7 days.

 If a journey is set to run only once, customers will not move beyond the delay node after it executes.